Explore Al Ain City 2026 – The Garden City of the Emirates and Its Top Attractions

 Al Jahili Fort – The Pride of Al Ain

-One of the largest forts in the UAE, Al Jahili Fort stands as a proud reminder of the region’s defense history.
+One of the largest forts in the Emirates, Al Jahili Fort stands as a proud reminder of the region’s defense history.
 Built in the 19th century, it was once a summer residence for the ruling Al Nahyan family.

 Today, it houses exhibitions dedicated to the life of British explorer Sir Wilfred Thesiger, who famously crossed the Empty Quarter desert (Rub’ al Khali) in the 1940s.
 The fort’s architecture, crafted from sun-dried mud bricks, palm trunks, and straw, offers visitors a glimpse into traditional Emirati design.